chenxuefan/chenxuefan/README.md

   <strong><a href="https://billie52707.cn/about/">About me</a></strong>

 - ⚡  Fun fact: I'm a body builder. 🏃
+- 🎹  I'm currently playing the piano.
-- 🔭  I’m currently working on Data Grand.
+- 🔭  I’m currently working on DataGrand.
 - 🌱  I’m currently learning python、docker.
 - 📑  I own a [blog](https://billie52707.cn) for writing articles and sharing ideas.
 - 😄  Pronouns: He/him